John McCrae wrote of the first world war’s carnage in Belgium,

 Another General read: When you go home tell them of us and say--For your tomorrow we gave our today.
 We heard God be in my head, And in my understanding sung before the blessing and then the Navy hymn, Eternal Father, as the churchmen filed out.
 Then all the military marched to a huge gathering on the floor, and we again sang God Save the Queen, to which Elizabeth smiled and gave her below-the-chin-for-the-cameras wave.
 The men’s leader shouted “Hip, hip” and they simultaneously raised caps and roared “Hurrah!” thrice.
 I have left out many parts.
 If any of you ever have the chance to be in London for November 11, go to great lengths to participate in Remembrance Day.

 28,000 Americans died while stationed here.
 After World War II, the British built them a memorial chapel at St Paul’s.
-The honor roll of the dead has hand lettered parchment pages in a leather book, turned daily to new page and new name.
+The honor roll of the dead holds hand lettered parchment pages in a leather book, turned daily to new pages and new names.
 Christopher Wren labored 40 year after the Great Fire of 1666, commissioned by Charles I to replace the embers of old St Paul’s.
 His church, rebuilt in the 20th century after German bomb damage, is now being refurbished beneath plastic sheets and a web of scaffolding.
 Mike climbed 543 steps (over 34 stories) to the dome.

 Britain is in the process of rewriting urgently their immigration and detainment laws, putting more restrictions on terrorist suspects.
 Britain’s been seen as a soft touch to some who plot her downfall.
 There were 80,000 asylum claimants last year.
 Only 9000 were returned, of 30,000 scheduled to be returned because of false asylum claim.
 Most are young men, often from the middle and far east, desperate for a better life, as in the US and other countries.
 They live in council flats, funded by taxes, to be close to the hearing centers.
 Most are in London, with 4000 in Glasgow, and 2000 each in Birmingham, Manchester and Liverpool.
 They receive spending money.
 Britain doesn’t require a citizenship process like the US, and is now considering mandating English skills and history tests before granting benefits of citizenship.